ltj/itu-bads/miningnobel/README-MiningNobel.txt

  *  from TAs or fellow students.
 (Such help is allowed, but we want
  *  you to acknowledge it.)
  **********************************************************************/
+Morten F. Therkildsen helped us get across the finish line with the final part of our program.

 /**********************************************************************
  *  List any other comments here.
 Feel free to provide any feedback